llucbrell/Garrapatea/README.md

 ##Bemoles compatibility

 You can also create sheets or midi files that "bemoles" library will show later on your web.
-Music writting with midi sound after one click.
+An image of music writting with midi reproduction after click on it.
+Everything using only HTML5, CSS and javascript, no server side.